pratyusv/pratyusv.github.io/_posts/2022-01-11-replication.markdown

-Raft is a a repalication protocol that works on the leader-follower principal.
+Raft is a replication protocol that works on the leader-follower principle.
-* Raft is included by every server as a libraray
+* Raft is included by every server as a library
-* Every request sent to client is forwarded to the raft
+* Every request sent by the client is forwarded to the raft
-* raft writes that request into its log and parallely forwards it to other followers
+* raft writes that request into its log and parallelly forwards it to other followers
-* Once Acks from the majority of the followers are received (including the itself), leader ACKs to client of successful write
+* Once Acks from the majority of the followers are received (including itself), leader ACKs to a client of a successful write
 * The leader then executes the command to update the key-value store
 * The logs are backed up on the disk.
 In case of a crash, these logs are used to reconstruct the node